 From Emperor Aurelius’ position of wealth and material comfort, it is hardly surprising that his proposal of a change of mind as a solution to suffering doesn’t quite sit straight for someone struggling to overcome the effects of child abuse whilst living on a council estate on State benefits.
 Whilst a change of thinking can help, it’s of little use on its own in such circumstances, and as a sole solution is an indulgence often peddled from an ivory tower.
 It would be difficult for any of us to genuinely reframe our suffering cognitively whilst feeling the weight of someone’s boot on our neck, for example.

-Those with a broader and deeper understanding of society would agree that the injustices afflicting the common person within a social milieu favouring the wealthy are unneccessary in a world of abundance.
+Those with a broader and deeper understanding of society would agree that the injustices afflicting the common person within a social milieu favouring the wealthy and those in authority willing to do violence to citizens who refuse to yield to control, are unneccessary in a world of abundance.
 The resulting hardship, daily stresses and dysfunctional social norms this situation forces upon citizens contributes to the very conditions that create mental and emotional disturbance and distress for increasing numbers of the global population.
 This disturbance being routinely managed for many by pharmaceutical drugs, alcohol, illegal substances, the escapism of entertainment, and the psychological self-manipulations required to adjust our minds to the unnatural.

 Renowned Scottish psychiatrist R.D.
 Laing once said “madness is a sane response to an insane world”.
 We live in a world that promotes ideas of normality and abnormality and many of us can spend years trying to figure out which category we fall into, adjusting our words, thoughts and behaviours in accordance with accepted norms, lest we be seen as ‘weird’, or lose credibility in some way.
 This is, of course, all part and parcel of our attempts to find acceptance within the ambiguous socio-political enviroment of our ‘civilised’ society, that without common standards of conduct, our levels of cooperation would soon descend into chaos.